-This is why these things are so important - in order for us to be saved there had to be a change in the law and a change in the priesthood.
-The old law and the old priesthood could not save us.
-Christ, however, did not come as a levitical priest, but as a priest after the order of Melchizedek, and that made all the difference.
+This is why these things are so important.
+In order for us to be saved there had to be a change in the law and a change in the priesthood.
+The old law and the old priesthood couldn't save us.
+Christ didn't come as a Levitical priest.
+Instead He was a priest after the order of Melchizedek and that made all the difference.
 Now salvation is indeed possible:

-Hebrews 7:22: "By so much was Jesus made a surety of a better testament.
-23 And they truly were many priests, because they were not suffered to continue by reason of death:

-24 But this man, because he continueth ever, hath an unchangeable priesthood.

-25 Wherefore he is able also to save them to the uttermost that come unto God by him, seeing he ever liveth to make intercession for them.

-26 For such an high priest became us, who is holy, harmless, undefiled, separate from sinners, and made higher than the heavens;

-27 Who needeth not daily, as those high priests, to offer up sacrifice, first for his own sins, and then for the people's: for this he did once, when he offered up himself.
-28 For the law maketh men high priests which have infirmity; but the word of the oath, which was since the law, maketh the Son, who is consecrated for evermore."
+Hebrews 7:22-28: "By so much was Jesus made a surety of a better testament.
+And they truly were many priests, because they were not suffered to continue by reason of death: But this man, because he continueth ever, hath an unchangeable priesthood.
+Wherefore he is able also to save them to the uttermost that come unto God by him, seeing he ever liveth to make intercession for them.
+For such an high priest became us, who is holy, harmless, undefiled, separate from sinners, and made higher than the heavens; Who needeth not daily, as those high priests, to offer up sacrifice, first for his own sins, and then for the people's: for this he did once, when he offered up himself.
+For the law maketh men high priests which have infirmity; but the word of the oath, which was since the law, maketh the Son, who is consecrated for evermore."

-Under the levitical system the priests had to constantly offer sacrifices, day after day after day.
-Jesus, however, does not need to do that.
+Under the Levitical system the priests had to offer sacrifices day after day after day.
+However, Jesus doesn't need to do that!
 He offered one supreme sacrifice - Himself - and then sat down at the right hand of God.
 That one ultimate sacrifice was enough to pay for all of our sins and make us right with God.
 Jesus literally "paid it all" with His own blood.

-Yet Jesus is still our high priest and He still executes that office.
-One point that we often overlook is verse 25 - Jesus can save us because He ever lives to make intercession for us.
-Our eternal life depends on the eternal life of Jesus.
+The Lord Jesus Christ is still our high priest and still executes that office.
+One point that's easy to overlook is verse 25: the reason Jesus can save us because He ever lives to make intercession for us.
+Our eternal life depends on the eternal life of Jesus!
 We will continue to be saved as long as Jesus continues to live and intercede for us.
-Our salvation is continually dependent upon Jesus for the rest of time.
+Our salvation is dependent upon Jesus for the rest of eternity.

-Now we know that Jesus is the Eternal One; He has always lived and He will always live.
+The Bible tells us that Jesus is the Eternal One.
+He's always existed and He will always exist.
 We also know that He will never stop making intercession for us.
 Our eternal salvation and everlasting life is absolutely assured beyond any possibility of doubt.
 What I want to point out is that we will always be dependent upon Jesus as our high priest.

-When the Bible says that Jesus is a high priest after the order of Melchizedek, that is not simply a useless bit of trivia; it is a vital fact that makes our very salvation possible.
+When the Bible says that Jesus is a high priest after the order of Melchizedek it's not a useless bit of trivia.
+Instead it's a vital fact which makes our salvation possible.